“Enter the realm at your pleasure

 “Uh, that’s all right.”
 I rested my palms on the wicker back of a brown Krylon-sprayed dinette special.
 “I’ll just hit me a Burger King…”

 “Been there through Vallejo, thanks.”
 Sit I did.
-“So just ring the dinner bell when you’re ready, I’ll help you with the dishes and…silverware…”
+“So just ring the dinner bell when you’re ready, I’ll be glad to help you with the dishes and…silverware…”

 “I’m sensing gratuitous hostility in your humor, especially for a houseguest I don’t even know, much less one now dependent upon my hospitality…”

-“No, hey, just…” Before I could think up a congenial rejoinder, she spun in through the swinging doors to her kitchen, pealing like some sort of Gong Show with a sacrosanct edge.
-So I picked up on the surrounding vibe.
+“No, hey, just…” Before I could think up a congenial rejoinder, she spun in through the swinging doors to her kitchen.
+So I tried to pick up on the surrounding vibe.

 Her dining room itself was much the Delhi bazaar, at least that was how I envisioned she envisioned it to be.
 Regina had already set two bright straw place mats, stoneware rice bowls and small china teacups across the ochre yellow India print clothed table from one another, amid a scattering of Byzantine brass trivets, silver bell chimes and candlesticks—the two tallest of which she had already lighted.
 Across the room, a beryl-blue antiqued breakfront held Cost-Plus dinnerware, goblets and random volumes of Bhagavad-Gita, Canon of Reason & Virtue, Function of the Non-Existent and Tibetan Book of the Dead.